What to do when an employee doesn't work their notice period

 What are notice periods?

 “Giving notice” is when an employer tells an employee, in advance, that they are going to end their employment or an employee resigns.
-The notice period starts the day after notice is given and ends on the last day of employment.

 The National Employment Standards (NES) provide minimum legal notice period lengths, dependant on the employee’s continuous service with the employer: